 On this website, I am showcasing my collection of communication equipment used by German, English, Canadian, American and Japanese forces around World War 2.
-I have been collecting these equipment almost my entire life.
+I have been collecting these equipment for almost thirty years now.
 Most of the equipment shown on this website are in fully operational conditions as they were back in 1940-1945.
-I repair these equipment myself using only authentic components and blueprints which I have collected.
+I repair/restaurate these equipment myself using only authentic components and blueprints which I have collected.

 Just take in mind, that I am still very busy in uploading new pictures and replacing them by new ones.
 Also the text is changing sometimes.
 So keep visiting my website to see for new items.
 Enjoy it.